 Goodwill is the cost of acquired companies in excess of the fair value of net assets, including identifiable intangible assets, at the acquisition date.
-As of June 2016, the net carrying amount of the firm's goodwill was \$50 million.
+As of December 2017, the carrying amount of the firm's goodwill was \$50 million.
+Goodwill is assessed for impairment annually or more frequently if events or circumstances change that indicate an impairment may exist.
+No impairment was recorded in 2017.